camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 com.example.Order retrievedOrder = (com.example.Order) runtimeService.getVariable(execution.getId(), "order")
 ```

-Note that this code sets a variable at the top-most possible point in the hierarchy of variable scopes.
-This means, if the variable is already present (whether in this execution or any of its parent scopes) it is updated.
-If the variable is not yet present, it is created in the top-most scope, i.e. the process instance.
+Note that this code sets a variable at the highest possible point in the hierarchy of variable scopes.
+This means, if the variable is already present (whether in this execution or any of its parent scopes), it is updated.
+If the variable is not yet present, it is created in the highest scope, i.e. the process instance.
 If a variable is supposed to be set exactly on the provided execution, the *local* methods can be used.
 For example:

 ```java
 com.example.Order order = new com.example.Order();